State Taxes

 Taxes in Tennessee: State Tax Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on taxes in tennessee: state tax guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Tennessee is one of nine states with no income tax on wages and salaries.
 The state’s former Hall Income Tax on interest and dividend income was fully phased out in 2021, making Tennessee a true zero-income-tax state.
 To compensate, Tennessee relies heavily on its sales tax — which has one of the highest combined rates in the country — along with moderate property taxes and excise levies.